-The Company's AGM will be held at the Apothecaries' Hall, 10 Blackfriars Lane, London EC4V 6ER on Tuesday, 19 July 2022 at 12 noon.
-As well as the formal proceedings, there will be an opportunity for shareholders to meet the Board and to receive an update from the Portfolio Manager on the Company's strategy and its key investments.
+The Company's AGM will be held at the Saddlers' Hall, 40 Gutter Lane, London EC2V 6BR on Thursday, 27 July 2023 at 12 noon.
+As well as the formal proceedings, there will be an opportunity for shareholders to meet the Board and the Portfolio Manager, and to receive an update on the Company's strategy and its key investments.

-After COVID-19 restrictions have prevented us from welcoming shareholders to this event for the past two years, I very much look forward to seeing as many shareholders as possible on the day.
-Of course, should circumstances change and restrictions be reintroduced, we will update shareholders on the final arrangements for the meeting through the Company's website: www.biotechgt.com.
+Last year the heatwave in July may have prevented some shareholders from attending the AGM, so I very much look forward to seeing as many shareholders as possible this year, weather permitting.
 For those investors who are not able to attend the meeting in person, a video recording of the Portfolio Manager's presentation will be uploaded to the website after the meeting.
 Shareholders can submit questions in advance by writing to the Company Secretary at info@frostrow.com.

-I encourage all shareholders to exercise their right to vote at the AGM.
-The Board strongly encourages shareholders to register their votes online in advance (information on how to vote can be found on page 100).
-Registering your vote in advance will not restrict you from attending and voting at the meeting in person should you wish to do so, subject to any Government guidance to the contrary.
-The votes on the resolutions to be proposed at the AGM will be conducted on a poll.
-The results of the proxy votes will be published immediately following the conclusion of the AGM by way of a stock exchange announcement and on the Company's website: www.biotechgt.com.
+I encourage all shareholders to exercise their right to vote at the AGM and to register their votes online in advance.
+Registering your vote in advance will not restrict you from attending and voting at the meeting in person should you wish to do so, but as the past few years have shown, unforeseen extraordinary events can make attendance difficult or impossible.
+Details of the proxy votes received will be published as soon as practicable following the conclusion of the AGM by way of a stock exchange announcement and on the Company's website: www.biotechqt.com.